dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 npm init -y
 ```

 The last command, [`npm init -y`](https://docs.npmjs.com/cli/init), starts the `nest-companies` directory as a Node.js project by creating the [`package.json`](https://docs.npmjs.com/files/package.json) file with the [default properties](https://github.com/auth0-blog/nest-companies/commit/d4f60e7244ca1976d71bf8fbcd14b6fe9a072093).

+### Adding Dependencies

 With this file in place, we can add the minimum dependencies to boot a Nest application.
 To do that, we use `npm` as follows:

 ```bash
 npm i @nestjs/common \